 - Faithful in putting together families; just not always in the traditional fashion.

 - Faithful in providing financial resources for our needs; but perhaps not all our wants.

 - Faithful in walking beside us through every calamity, though the journey often involves painful detours.

 Still, we can rely on His character.
-Our verse today reminds us not only that God is “faithful in all He does,” and can be trusted to keep His promises.
+This verse reminds us not only that God is “faithful in all He does,” and can be trusted to keep His promises.
 He will lift us up when we fall and help us stay upright when we wobble.

 When I struggle with faith, I remind myself of the acronym for FAITH I learned so long ago: Forsaking All, I Trust Him.

 Where do you need God to be faithful in your life today?
 Take a moment and write down two areas and then pray over them by singing this familiar hymn.

 “Great is Thy faithfulness, O God my Father; There is no shadow of turning with Thee, Thou changest not, Thy compassions they fail not, As Thou hast been, Thou forever wilt be.
 Great is Thy faithfulness!
 Great is Thy faithfulness!
 Morning by morning new mercies I see.
 All I have needed Thy hand hath provided Great is Thy faithfulness, Lord unto me!” (hymn “Great Is They Faithfulness,” Thomas Chisholm,1923)

 “Helping You Choose a Life of Serenity and Strength”